Program Quick Facts

 - Estimated Total Tuition Costs: $16,482

 The Psych/Mental Health Nurse Practitioner (PMHNP) program prepares graduates to care for individuals, groups, and families across the lifespan in a variety of settings.
 There is a strong emphasis on psychotherapeutic techniques and psychopharmacotherapy.
 The clinical component provides interprofessional experiences working with other healthcare providers in caring for individuals and their families with psychiatric conditions.

 PMHNP students at UTHealth participate in 600 precepted clinical hours that prepare them to be skilled practitioners.
 Graduates are eligible to take the PMHNP certification examination offered by the American Nurse Credentialing Center.

-The School offers both a Master of Science in Nursing and also a Post-Master’s certificate.
-The Post-Master’s program is customized depending upon previously completed graduate coursework.
-Students admitted to the PMHNP Post-Master’s program will create a degree plan with an academic advisor.
+The School offers both a Master of Science in Nursing and also a Post-Graduate program.
+The Post-Graduate program is customized depending upon previously completed graduate coursework.
+Students admitted to the PMHNP Post-Graduate program will create a degree plan with an academic advisor.